Iran launches missiles at US military base in Qatar in retaliation for American bombing

 Putin called the Israeli and American attacks on Iran an “absolutely unprovoked aggression.”

 Lidman reported from Tel Aviv, Israel.
-Associated Press writers Josef Federman in Jerusalem, Elise Morton in London, Geir Moulson in Berlin, Ella Joyner in Brussels and Stephanie Liechtenstein in Vienna contributed to this report.
+Associated Press writers Josef Federman in Jerusalem, Qassim Abdul-Zahra in Baghdad, Elise Morton in London, Geir Moulson in Berlin, Ella Joyner in Brussels and Stephanie Liechtenstein in Vienna contributed to this report.

 Credit: AP